rudibakaal/Diagnosing-Inflammatory-Disease-with-Machine-Learning/README.md

 # Diagnosing-Inflammatory-Disease-with-Machine-Learning

 ## Motivation
-A binary classification algorithm for diagnosing the presence of cystitis based on medical data.
+A binary classification neural network for diagnosing the presence of cystitis based on medical data.

-The data was created by a medical expert as a data set to test the expert system, which will perform the presumptive diagnosis of two diseases of the urinary system.[1].
+The data was created by a medical expert as a dataset to test the expert system, which will perform the presumptive diagnosis of two diseases of the urinary system.[1].

 One hot encoding of the categorical features were implemented with the pandas cat.codes class.
 All features were also standardised via sklearn's StandardScaler class.